Updated: 2 days ago

 This article was written by Jacob N. Stuart.
 Jacob N. Stuart is the Founder of Screenwriting Staffing, an online community that connects screenwriters and screenplays with film and television entertainment professionals.
 Since 2013, Jacob has helped facilitate over 275 success stories (sales, options, hires, and representation), most notably a Christmas movie produced by Hallmark in 2017.
 Here is a small list: www.imdb.com/search/title/?companies=co0524287

 Jacob is also an award-winning and produced screenwriter, with over a decade of film experience.
 His films have been screened at theaters across the globe, as well as distributed traditionally through dvd/blu-ray.
-He currently has 3 films (2 features, 1 short) on VOD, including the award-winning film AN ADDICTING PICTURE.
+He currently has 4 films (3 features, 1 short) on VOD, including the award-winning film AN ADDICTING PICTURE.
 He holds a Bachelors in both Film and Entertainment Business from The Los Angeles Film School.
 He has also written for other top industry publications, including Final Draft, Creative Screenwriting Magazine, and MovieMaker Magazine.
-He currently teaches film ethics/theory at Westinghouse Arts Academy online part-time.

 For more on Jacob: